-A similar Subsidence Management Plan will be developed in consultation with Jemena to manage potential impacts on the local gas infrastructure within the Study Area.
+A Subsidence Management Plan has been developed in consultation with Jemena to manage potential impacts on the local gas infrastructure within the Study Area.
 With the implementation of these management strategies, it would be expected that the local gas infrastructure could be maintained in safe and serviceable conditions during and after the extraction of the proposed longwalls.